jlperona-teaching/ecs390-fall19/seminars/week08.md

 ### Reading From Last Week

-To start this topic, we will talk about the paper reading from last week.
+To start this topic, we will talk about the paper reading for today's class.
 I'll ask about what its insights were on feedback, and if the authors mentioned anything about tone.
 After that, I'll ask for any comments or questions on the reading.